Educorreia932/FEUP-ESOF/README.md

 ## Project management

 For the project management we used [Github Projects](https://github.com/features/project-management/com), as it is a good yet simple tool to keep track of the project status, including user stories, notes and issues.
 It also is incorporated into the Github repository, which makes the development easier as there is no need for other tools.

----

-## Evolution - contributions to open-cx

-Describe your contribution to open-cx (iteration 5), linking to the appropriate pull requests, issues, documentation.